 Bernard “Knifey” Sawicki was tried and found guilty after a long and contentious public trial.
 He was sentenced to death in the electric chair.
 On January 17, 1942, he was electrocuted in the electric chair at Cook County Jail.

-Officer Speaker was waked at his residence located at 6828 South Drexel Avenue and his funeral mass was held at Holy Cross Parish Church located at 4521 South Wood Street.
+Officer Speaker was waked at his residence located at 6828 South Drexel Avenue.
+His funeral mass was held at Holy Cross Parish Church located at 4521 South Wood Street.
 He was laid to rest on July 3, 1941 in Mount Olivet Catholic Cemetery, 2755 West 111th, Chicago, Illinois.
-His grave is located 2-8 from South Line, in Grave N, Lot 220, Block 48, Section --.
+His grave is located 2-8 from South Line, in Grave N, Lot 220, Block 48, Section –.

 Park Policeman Charles J. Speaker was born on July 18, 1883.

 Officer Speaker was a member of the Chicago Park Policeman’s Benevolent Association, Holy Name Society and the Genoa Council No. 1659 Knights of Columbus.
 He was survived by his wife, Mary (nee Mahoney), age 49; children: Coletta, age 17, Joseph Martin, age 23, Margaret, age 25, Mary, age 20 and Theresa, age 29 and siblings: Frank, Henry, John Warning, Mrs. Fred Hiller and Sophia Kinney.
 He was preceded in death by his daughter, Infant Speaker, age 0 days and sister, Emma Cuttler.